aendie/SkyAlmanac-Py3/README.md

 Using  '-dtr', the Moon's hourly d-value is calculated "difference-then-round":
 * the d-value is signed (negative if Declination is decreasing, i.e. away from the Earth's poles).
 This also applies to the d-values for the Sun and planets.
 * its value is the ROUNDED difference of the EXACT hourly Declinations
 * the hourly d-value steps are smooth - gradually increasing or decreasing

 When using the "HMNAO Nautical Almanac"-compatible mode, e.g. with '-nao':
 * the d-values of Sun, planets and Moon are unsigned
 * the hourly Moon d-values are calculated as the difference of the ROUNDED Declinations (round-then-difference)
 * the hourly d-value steps are sometimes irregular

+**UPDATE: Apr 2023**

+ENHANCEMENT/BUGFIX (solved here and in PyPI skyalmanac 1.11.5):
+* unnecessary duplicate computations of apparent position are now eliminated.
+* the program crashed if the 'finals2000A.all' data file containing the IERS Earth Orientation Parameters downloaded only partially.
+This is now detected and an error message informs the user to delete the file and re-run the program as it will be downloaded anew.
+* creating the 'Increments and Corrections' tables with MiKTeX no longer requires extra memory.

 ## Requirements